List of criminal organizations in DC Comics: Court of Owls

-The Court of Owls is a secret society of high class Gothamites who have held a grip on Gotham City's political influence since colonial times, known for kidnapping children from the circus and brainwashing them into assassins which they call 'Talons' they are characterized by there distinct white masks that look similar to an owl.
+The Court of Owls is a secret society of high class Gothamites who have held a grip on Gotham City's political influence since colonial times, known for kidnapping children from the circus and brainwashing them into assassins which they call 'Talons'.
+They are characterized by their distinct white masks which look similar to an owl.

+Crime Champions

+An alliance between Earth-Two's Wizard, Icicle, and Fiddler aligned with Earth-One’s Felix Faust, Doctor Alchemy, and Chronos, the Crime Champions exchanged identities in order to defeat the Justice Society of America and the Justice League of America.

+Crime Corps

+The nemeses of the Paladins, Crime Corps included Hotfoot, Stinkbug, Taipan, Tinderbox, and the Skeleton Crew.

+Crime Lodge

+The evil Justice Society equivalent in the Antimatter Universe.

 Crime Syndicate of America

-The Crime Syndicate of America is an evil version of the Justice League that comes from Earth-Three.
+The Crime Syndicate of America is an evil version of the Justice League from Earth-Three.

+Cult of Ashra Khan

+The Cult of Ashra Khan was based out of Pakistan that created an army of rogue Firestorms/Nuclear Men.

+Cult of Barbathos

+A Cult in the worship of the bat demon Barbathos, its membership included founding father Thomas Jefferson.
+Later, it was revealed Barbathos (now Barbatos) was the Hyper-Adapter, a product of Apokolips, and Thomas Wayne was part of the cult.
+After making a pact with Barbatos, Wayne became Dr. Simon Hurt.

+Cult of Lady Styx

+Cult of the Bat

+Founded by Jason Todd (Lord Robin) in a future Gotham without a Batman, the Cult of the Bat includes the Joker and Holly Robinson.

+Cult of the Blood Red Moon

+Vampire coven of Mary, Queen of Blood.

 Cult of the Unwritten Book

-First appearing in Doom Patrol #31, the Cult of the Unwritten Book is a religious order that is dedicated to the total annihilation of the entire universe by summoning an entity called the Decreator.
+First appearing in Doom Patrol #31, the Cult of the Unwritten Book is a religious order that is dedicated to the annihilation of the universe by summoning an entity called the Decreator.

 Cult of the Unwritten Book in other media

-The Cult of the Unwritten Book appears in the TV series Doom Patrol.
+The Cult of the Unwritten Book appears in Doom Patrol.

+Cyborg Revenge Squad

 CYCLOPS

 The group of international jewel thieves known as CYCLOPS, first appeared in The Brave and the Bold #64.
-Known operatives are Marcia Monroe, the chronologically second Queen Bee.
+Known operatives are Marcia Monroe, the second Queen Bee.